Before Your Appointment

 What parking is available?

-How long do I have to wait until my surgery?
+How long do I have to wait until my procedure?

 Who can help me complete any required disability or insurance forms?

-Who do I call if I have questions about my recovery process?
+Who do I call with questions about my recovery?

 When should I call my doctor?

 If your recovery is not progressing as your physician suggested it would, call our office to discuss your concerns.

 Who do I call after hours?

 An on-call physician is available 24 hours a day for urgent concerns at our office phone number.
 For less pressing questions, please leave a message in the general voicemail and your call will be returned on the next business day.
 If you think you need immediate medical attention, call 911.

 Do I need to come back after surgery?

 Your surgeon will let you know if a post-operative appointment is required.